MaximeLeu/RayTracing/README.md

 ERROR: Command errored out with exit status 1: python setup.py egg_info Check the logs for full command output.)
 ```
 then gdal has trouble getting installed.
 Try `pip3 install gdal`.
 If an error occurs saying you need Microsoft Visual C++ 14.0, then install it from [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+4. If the code does not end and the processors are not under load, it is probably because the code was launched in an IPython environment.
+IPython has trouble with the multiprocessing implementation.
+Try running the code from the console directly, or restart your kernel before each launch in an IPython environment.